 A log message is a wealth of information for an operator.
 It helps in troubleshooting an issue and finding the root cause.

 Enrichment in logs helps you to add meaningful information to the log messages that will make search and analysis easier and more meaningful.
 Enriched logs are visualized better and bring out useful information and statistics.
-For example, you can enrich IPAddress, a field in logs, with geographical information like city, country code, longitude, and latitude that you can fetch from a GeoIP server.
+For example, you can enrich IPAddress, a field in logs, with geographical information like city, country code, longitude, and latitude that you can fetch from a CSV file.
 BMC Helix Log Analytics adds these additional details in real-time.